 The tuition grant is to be offered to outstanding entering graduate students in the field of Marine Biology at CSULB and is to be used to pay their in-state tuition costs for a the first two semesters.
 The awardees will be chosen based upon academic merit according to the following criteria:

 - The student must be accepted into the graduate program of the Department of Biological Sciences at CSULB to be eligible for the award.
-All application materials (Department application, University application, GRE scores, transcripts and Handloser Tuition Grant application essay) must be complete and received by the Student Services Coordinator, Christina Schneider (Christina.Schneider@csulb.edu), by February 15 to be considered for the tuition grant.
+All application materials (University application submitted via Cal State Apply, and Department application, transcripts, and Handloser Tuition Grant application essay submitted via email to BioGradAdmission@csulb.edu, including the words "Handloser applicant" in the subject line) must be complete and received by February 15 to be considered for the tuition grant.